Hikes in Nanaimo

 - Neck Point Park Loop: Another short hike route along the coast, the Neck Point Park Loop will provide beautiful views across the Salish Sea to mainland BC.
 The opportunity to view various wildlife species makes this a great hike for all ages and skill levels.

 - Westwood Lake Trail: Located just west of Nanaimo, this trail will take you through a quiet stretch of woodland terrain for some scenic lakeside views.
 This is a great option to explore the outdoors without getting too far from the city.
+It is one of the most popular local loops, and the lake is a favourite swimming spot in summer.

 - Christie Falls: This 6.8km trail is a wonderful rainforest hike that will take you past mature trees to reach a beautiful waterfall.
 This is a great adventure to get acquainted with the vibrant and diverse temperate rainforests of the island.